vr33ni/vuejs-spring-app/backend/README.md

 - MongoDB Community Server
 - Git (optional, for cloning the repository)

+To run this applicaton using Docker, you need to have Docker Desktop installed or use Docker in a Linux environment. (not been tested yet)

 ### 1. Java Development Kit (JDK)

 Ensure you have JDK 17 or later installed.
 You can download it from the [Oracle website](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html) or use an open-source version like OpenJDK.